TwitterFacebookpinterest

 A prototype of the Mir core module undergoes testing at NIIKhimmash.
 Click to enlarge.

-The flight version of the core module (17KS) of the Mir space station goes through final checks in Area 2B (MIK-2B) in Baikonur.
+The flight version of the core module (17KS) of the Mir space station goes through final checks in Site 2B (MIK-2B) in Baikonur.

 A full-scale mockup of the Mir space station used for cosmonaut training in Star City.
 Module Kvant-1 is on the foreground, the core module is immediately behind.
 Kvant-2 is on the background.
 Copyright © 2001 Anatoly Zak